ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 coldbox create app MyApp
 ```

-This will scaffold the application and install ColdBox for you.
+This will scaffold the application and also install ColdBox for you.
 Now let's start a server so we can see our application running:

 ```
 server start --rewritesEnable